watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 ### Fast ReRoute
 Because Service Function Chains are structured as a Segment List, the order of application is guaranteed even in the event of Fast ReRoute for functions.
-In such cases, if Anycast Segments are used, it is permissible to take a detour to a more optimal node.
+In such cases, if Anycast segments are used, it is permissible to take a detour to a more optimal node.

 ## SRv6 Policy
 In SRv6 In-network SFC, each Service Function Chain is represented as an SRv6 Policy {{!RFC9256}}.